hashicorp/envconsul/README.md

 ## Community Support

-If you have questions about how envconsul works, its capabilities or anything other than a bug (use github's issue tracker for those), please see our community support resources.
+If you have questions about how envconsul works, its capabilities or anything other than a bug or feature request (use github's issue tracker for those), please see our community support resources.

 Community portal: https://discuss.hashicorp.com/c/consul

 Other resources: https://www.consul.io/community.html

+Additionally, for issues and pull requests, we'll be using the :+1: reactions as a rough voting system to help gauge community priorities.
+So please add :+1: to any issue or pull request you'd like to see worked on.
+Thanks.

 ## Installation